Newly redecorated stylish and spacious New Town apartment, once home to Scottish icon Sir Walter Scott.

 On your immediate left you’ll find the sumptuous guest bedroom, with a double bed, a cheval mirror and a writing table by the shuttered window, aptly positioned beside a portrait of Scott and his dogs.
 The room also benefits from a fitted wardrobe.
 Next door is the main bathroom which is beautifully tiled throughout, and has elevated mirrored panels, a heated towel rail, and a shower over the bath.
 The bathroom has been repainted and has a new marble countertop.

-Also to the front of the property is the expansive chic living room with bay windows, which has two sofas – one a single sofa bed – opposite a 55-inch Sony Ultra HD flat screen TV with Sky Q and DVD player.
+Also to the front of the property is the expansive chic living room with bay windows, which has two new sofas (one a double sofa bed) opposite a 55-inch Sony Ultra HD flat screen TV with Sky Q and DVD player.
 Fluorescent down-lighting along the left of the room adds extra flair to an already-classy relaxation and entertainment space.

 The modern kitchen is off the end of the hall and has a dining table with seating for six.
 The room features a fridge-freezer, cooker, and dishwasher, with French doors to a private patio, where you can enjoy drinks and nibbles whenever the fresh air and sun beckon.
 As a courtesy to neighbours, we ask that our guests refrain from using this space after 10.30pm.